Contact

 If you want to study abroad, you should be proactive and open-minded.
 Katharina Mauz explains why she wouldn't want to miss out on international experience.
 She spent a semester in Uganda.

-Mexico, Colombia, Norway, Uganda, Ecuador - Katharina Mauz travelled a lot around the world during her studies.
-Probably the most intensive experience was four months in Uganda last year: from August 2018, the 28-year-old completed a two-month internship in the Nakivale refugee camp in the south-west of the country, after which she spent two months studying at the university in Mbarara, the fourth largest city in Uganda.
-"I am very grateful that my Master's programme gave me the opportunity to come to Africa and get to know a new culture there," says Katharina.
+Mexico, Colombia, Norway, Uganda, Ecuador – Katharina Mauz has travelled extensively around the world during her studies.
+The most intense experience of all was four months in Uganda last year: From August 2018, the 28-year-old undertook a two-month placement at the Nakivale refugee camp in the south-west of the country, after which she spent two months studying at the university in Mbarara, Uganda’s fourth-largest city.
+“I’m very grateful that my Master’s programme gave me the opportunity to come to Africa and get to know a new culture there,” says Katharina.

-During the first two semesters at EMMIR, students learn the theoretical foundations of migration studies, while the third semester includes a visit to a partner university and practical work in the field.
-There are 31 students from 22 countries in Katharina's year group and the courses are taught in English.
-After the first semester in Oldenburg, they all transferred to the partner university in Stavanger, Norway.
-"The conditions at EMMIR are super good," says Katharina happily.
-Because the stay in Stavanger is part of the degree programme, for example, the students don't need to apply to the university separately and their achievements are automatically recognised.
-A local coordinator is available to answer questions - just like in Mbarara.
-For example, Katharina found a room in a hall of residence there through their mediation.
+At EMMIR, students spend the first two semesters learning the theoretical foundations of migration studies; in the third semester, the programme includes a visit to a partner university and practical work on the ground.
+Katharina’s class of 31 students from 22 countries has modules taught in English.
+After the first semester in Oldenburg, everyone moved to the partner university in Stavanger, Norway.
+“The conditions at EMMIR are absolutely brilliant,” says Katharina happily.
+Because the stay in Stavanger is an integral part of the degree programme, students do not need to apply separately to the university; their academic achievements are automatically recognised.
+A coordinator is on hand locally to answer any questions – just as there is one in Mbarara.
+Through her, Katharina was able to find a room in a hall of residence there, for example.

-"Of course, a lot of initiative is also required.
-Planning the trips, organising rooms at the various study locations, vaccinations and visas - that's up to you," she says.
-The large EMMIR alumni network, where current students can get tips, is helpful with practical questions.
-Katharina also received support in Oldenburg: she was able to apply for a DAAD Promos scholarship for her stay in Uganda through the university's International Student Office.
-She was successful: she received a travel allowance and monthly support for the duration of her internship.
+“Of course, a lot of personal initiative is required too.
+Planning the trips, sorting out accommodation at the various study locations, vaccinations and visas – that’s all down to the individual,” she says.
+The large EMMIR alumni network is helpful for practical questions, she adds, as current students can get advice from it.
+Katharina also received support in Oldenburg: through the university’s International Student Office, she was able to apply for a DAAD Promos scholarship for her stay in Uganda.
+Her application was successful: she received a travel grant and a monthly allowance for the duration of her placement.

-Even though the work in the Nakivale refugee camp in particular was not always easy, Katharina would not want to miss any of her experiences abroad: "I find it very enriching to get to know other cultures and languages."
-Immersing herself in foreign cultures helps her to constantly readjust her own perspective.
-Her advice to anyone interested in studying abroad: "Just do it, you won't regret it!"
+Even though the work at the Nakivale refugee camp in particular wasn’t always easy, Katharina wouldn’t want to have missed any of her experiences abroad: “I find it very enriching to get to know other cultures and languages.”
+Immersing herself in foreign cultures helps her to constantly re-evaluate her own perspective.
+Her advice to anyone interested in studying abroad: “Just go for it – you won’t regret it!”

 This might also be of interest to you: